 Last week, the Hope Ranch solfatara rumbled awake — as it still does from time to time — and started a small, smoldering fire on a section of the bluffs about a mile west of Arroyo Burro Beach.
 Firefighters responded quickly, even dispatching a helicopter as an added precaution.
 There was no threat to life or property.
 Similar incidents occurred in 2019 and 2017.

 While the site currently produces only smoke and a few modest flames when the heat ignites nearby brush, it wasn’t long ago that the solfatara had a much more dramatic presence.
 In the 1920s, it regularly produced hot coals that glowed orange at night.
-A few nearby residents, annoyed by the smell and a steady flow of curiosity seekers, and fearful of fire danger, even ran a water pipe to the fissure in an attempt to extinguish it.
+A few nearby residents, annoyed by the smell and a steady flow of curiosity seekers, and fearful of fire danger, even ran a water pipe to the fissure in a failed attempt to extinguish it.

 Every day, the staff of the Santa Barbara Independent works hard to sort out truth from rumor and keep you informed of what’s happening across the entire Santa Barbara community.
 Now there’s a way to directly enable these efforts.
 Support the Independent by making a direct contribution or with a subscription to Indy+.